-- Overnight sleep studies provide detailed information about the unique physiology of sleep which is instrumental in the diagnosis of difficulty with sleep and sleep disorders.
+A sleep study provides detailed information about the unique physiology of sleep which is instrumental in the evaluation of sleep and the diagnosis of sleep disorders.

-- Patient concerns about why a sleep study is needed, what happens if you have trouble sleeping during the study, and safety of the procedures are discussed in the article.
+The patient concerns about why a sleep study is needed, what happens if you have trouble sleeping during the study and safety of the procedures are discussed in the article.

-- The goal of the sleep evaluation is for an accurate diagnosis and effective treatment of the sleep problem resulting in an improved quality of waking life.
+The goal of the sleep evaluation is for an accurate diagnosis and the determination of effective treatments for a sleep problem.
+(1)

 If you have trouble with your sleep or you feel drowsy during the day even after a full night’s sleep, you are not alone.
 Several large surveys in recent years have shown that up to one third of the population has significant difficulty with sleep.
 Sleep disorders can affect everyone from babies to the elderly.

 But why do we care about poor quality sleep or too little sleep?
 There is a common misconception that missing a few hours of sleep is really not all that important, and at worst it is a minor inconvenience.
 However, poor sleep and daytime drowsiness have been linked, among other problems, to increased numbers of automobile accidents, poor work and school, performance, diabetes, heart disease, high blood pressure, and depression.
 Thus, poor quality sleep and too little sleep make us vulnerable to a decrease in our quality of waking life.
 If your sleep has begun to interfere with your health and quality of life, your doctor may refer you to a Sleep Center for an overnight study in order to discover the cause of your symptoms.
 The purpose of this article is to give you a description of what occurs during these studies.